How to register a business in the UK

 • Prices for third-party agents and software vary depending on the provider

-However, registering your business with Tide is completely free as we pay the £12 set up fee for you.
+However, registering your business with Tide is only £9.99 instead of £50.
+We’ll take care of the rest for you.

 What you’ll need to complete the registration